 “Jesus,” Simon Peter exclaimed, glad that for the first time in two thousand years he could take the name in vain without getting a cold look followed by an even colder text.
 “What do we want him here for?”

 “Because,” Gudan said, “I need someone who has failed.
 I need a loser.”
 He might also have added that he needed a smoothie-chops who reminded him of his son but carried none of his son’s threat.
 “I need someone to remind us all that, even when things seem impossible we can triumph, just as he failed when failure seemed impossible.
 I need someone who is full of glib phrases that sound well but mean nothing.
 We’re going to be needing a lot of those.
 Do you remember the “big society”?”

 “So few do.
 But he believed in it, for a while.
 It’s time may have come.
 That’s what we need here – a bit of the “all for one and one for all” mentality.”

 “Communism?”
 Mother Theresa asked in alarm.

-He glanced round the table, satisfied that he had, for now, done enough to quell any flicker of rebellion.
+He glanced round the table, satisfied that he had, for now, quelled any flicker of rebellion.